Troubleshooting in ServiceNow

 Areas of Concern

-ServiceNow has a number of different components that can each warrant their own troubleshooting steps depending on what is happening.
-The following ‘areas of concern’ are in the order that you would most commonly experience them in (you can’t raise Incidents or tasks before you have your alerts imported).
+ServiceNow has a number of different components that can each warrant its own troubleshooting steps depending on what is happening.
+The following ‘areas of concern’ are in the order that you would most commonly experience them (you can’t raise Incidents or tasks before you have your alerts imported for example).

 Alerts Not Being Created

 This is more likely to be an issue on the SCOM side or in transport (proxies or firewalls getting in the way) than the ServiceNow side, however, if you have permission, it’s only a quick check to look at the import set, which can highlight issues.
 On rare occasions, you may see things like a large number of skipped records and even more occasional still, errors.
 If you dig into the related import set row in these cases you can see the alert being processed, and any errors that may have been generated.
 If you have errors you should check and act on the error message given, if you have skipped records check the age of the alert you might be in a scenario where Connection Center is checking its work and reprocessing old alerts (in which case it should catch up given some time).